Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ## 📌 Introduction

 Created an interactive Excel dashboard to analyze two years (2019–2020) of SuperStore sales.
-Key dimensions such as gender, age group, payment method, and product sub-category were examined using dynamic filter slicers, allowing users to interactively explore the data.
+Gender, age group, payment method, product sub-category, and other dimensions are analyzed using dynamic slicers for interactive data exploration.

 ---